Arizona Territory: History

-Following the expansion of the New Mexico Territory in 1853, as a result of the Gadsden Purchase, several proposals for a division of the territory and the organization of a separate Territory of Arizona in the southern half of the territory were advanced as early as 1856.
+Following the expansion of the New Mexico Territory in 1853, as a result of the Gadsden Purchase, there were several proposals for the organization of a separate Territory of Arizona.
 These proposals arose from concerns about the ability of the territorial government in Santa Fe to effectively administer the newly acquired southern portions of the territory.

-The first proposal dates from a conference held in Tucson that convened on August 29, 1856.
-The conference issued a petition to the U.S. Congress, signed by 256 people, requesting organization of the territory and elected Nathan P. Cook as the territorial delegate to Congress.
-In January 1857, the bill for the organization of the territory was introduced into the House of Representatives, but the proposal was defeated on the grounds that the population of the proposed territory was as yet too small.
-Later, a similar proposal was defeated in the Senate.
-The proposal for creation of the territory was controversial in part because of the perception that the New Mexico Territory was under the influence of southern sympathizers who were highly desirous of expanding slavery into the southwest.
+At a conference held in Tucson on August 29, 1856, an initial petition was issued to the U.S. Congress, signed by 256 people, requesting organization of the territory and elected Nathan P. Cook as the territorial delegate to Congress.
+In January 1857, the bill for the organization of the territory was introduced into the House of Representatives; the proposal was defeated on the grounds that the population of the proposed territory was too small.
+A similar proposal was defeated in the Senate.
+The proposal for creation of the territory was controversial in part because of the perception that the New Mexico Territory was under the influence of southern sympathizers who wanted to expand slavery into the southwest.

 In February 1858, the New Mexico territorial legislature adopted a resolution in favor of the creation of the Arizona territory, but with a north–south border along the 109th meridian, with the additional stipulation that all the Indians of New Mexico would be removed to northern Arizona.

 In April 1860, impatient for Congress to act, a convention of 31 delegates met in Tucson and adopted a constitution for a provisional territorial government of the area south of 34°N. The delegates elected Dr. Lewis S. Owings as provisional governor.